xircleag/layer-patch/js/README.md

 3. An optional camelCase parameter to indicate whether properties such as sent_at should be transformed to sentAt
 4. An optional Hash mapping property names from the server property name "sent_at" to any property name in your client side schema "sent_time"
 5. An optional Hash mapping changes to properties to callbacks to handle side effects of any changes
+6. An optional callback for finding an object by ID (required for `{operation: "set", property: "fred", id: "layer:///messages/m1"}`

 ## Examples